 The government needs to take more aggressive action to bring mortgage rates back down to below 5 percent as that seems to be a key level for the market, he said.

 Borrowing costs on 30-year fixed-rate mortgages, excluding fees, averaged 5.34 percent, down 0.10 percentage point from the previous week, but significantly higher than the all-time low of 4.61 percent set in the week ended March 27.
-The survey has been conducted weekly since 1990.

 Thirty-year mortgage rates had mostly been on a downward trend since the Federal Reserve unveiled its plan to buy mortgage-backed debt in late November.
 But the Fed met resistance in the bond market in late May and early June.